alexkisielewicz/photo-adventures/README.md

 Project purpose was to build a full-stack site using agile methodology to plan and design web application using MVC framework and related contemporary technologies.

+Application offers such functionalities as:
+- **Secure user registration** Users can register with captcha protection and e-mail verification
+- **Password reset via email** Users can easily reset their forgotten password with just a few clicks
+- **Sign in/out** Users can conveniently sign in and out of their account
+- **Role-based access** Access to functionalities is granted based on the user's assigned role
+- **User dashboard** Users can view their own personalized dashboard, complete with user content
+- **Post management** Users can view, add, edit, and delete their posts with ease (CRUD)
+- **Saving drafts and publishing** Users can save their edited posts as drafts or publish them (send to modaration)
+- **Moderation** Admins can moderate posts and comments
+- **Commenting** Users can leave comments on posts and have their Gravatar user picture displayed
+- **Liking** Users can add likes to posts to show their appreciation
+- **Messages/feedbac** Users receive feedback and confirmation to their actions
+- **Social media sharing:** Posts can be easily shared on Facebook and Twitter
+- **Contact form:** Users can send messages to the admin through a contact form that includes captcha protection

 # Table of content

 *   [Project](#project)